ruchirsharma1993/simple-ls-command-implementation-in-c/README.md

 This project consist of two modules, Shell command "ls" is implemented in module one.
 Second module copies a specified % of text from a file to another.

-Write a program to

-1.List the contents of Directory

-2. copy data from Source file to Destination file(create file and path if not exists) of given percentage.
+Problem Statement: Write a program to List the contents of Directory and Copy data from Source file to Destination file(create file and path if not exists) of given percentage.

 Note: You should ONLY use system calls to achieve this.